drivendataorg/minimal-configclasses/README.md

 **A minimal Python library for creating config classes: a data class that can load defaults from other sources.**

 - Dead easy API: stack a `@configclass` decorator on any class with dataclass-like initialization semantics, such as standard library [dataclasses](https://docs.python.org/3/library/dataclasses.html), [Pydantic `BaseModel` classes](https://docs.pydantic.dev/usage/models/), or [attrs classes](https://www.attrs.org/en/stable/overview.html).
 Inspired by the simple API of dataclasses.
-- A sane out-of-the-box default that merges values from environment variables, `pyproject.toml` files, and TOML config files in conventional locations.
+- Sane default functionality that merges values from environment variables with an auto-discovered `pyproject.toml` file or named TOML configuration file.
-- Simple and straightforward extensibility: write loader functions that load source data into dictionaries.
+- Simple and straightforward extensibility: write loader functions that load source data into dictionaries and use with the `@custom_configclass` decorator.
-- Zero dependencies for 3.11 or higher, and only standard library backports for lower Python versions.
+- Zero dependencies for 3.11 or newer, and only standard library backports for older Python versions.

-When you initialize a class decorated by `@configclass`, it will run a hook to load configuration values from certain sources and resolve them into a single set.
+When you initialize a class decorated by `@configclass` or `@custom_configclass`, it will run a hook to load configuration values from designated sources and resolve them into a single set.
 Those values then get injected in between user-specified arguments and the defaults defined on the class.

 ```python
 from dataclasses import dataclass